TheRealMarcusChiu/personal-website-2/content/thoughts/2025-07-30/index.md

 "Not everyone who says Lord, Lord will enter the kingdom of heaven."

-You could give Him the proverbial Judas kiss on Sunday morning - but for the rest of the week, betray Him with your heart.
-This is blasphemy - to say the Lord's name in vain on Sunday mornings - but to go on worshiping other Lords for the rest of the week.
+You could give Him the proverbial Judas kiss on Sunday morning - but for the rest of the week, betray Him in your heart.
+This is blasphemy - to say the Lord's name in vain on Sunday mornings - but then go on worshiping other Lords in the rest of the week.
 A dichotomy between what we say with our lips and what we worship with our hearts.

 Perhaps this is why Psalms 19 not only asks for the words of his mouth to be